What is retail merchandising?

 "Lord & Taylor was always a cut above Penney and a direct competitor to Macy's.
 But the middle is getting squeezed, unless you're willing to spend money on your stores like they did with Saks.
 Clearly they get it — that ability to wow shoppers — that’s the market."

 Retail merchandising, when done right, removes confusion of what to buy from shoppers, encourages a customer to shop in your store rather than in another, and most importantly, converts more shoppers into customers.

 It's a coordinated effort that keeps you from carrying a ton of SKUs, slapping them on a wall or table, and expecting them to sell.
 Too many choices make shoppers feel overwhelmed.

-You can attract as many new bodies to your shop as you want, but if they discover a hodgepodge of merchandise that takes too much to figure out, if the meet with too much frustration trying to find what they were looking for, or if they encounter only flat or uninteresting displays, your merchandise will sit.
+You can attract as many new bodies to your shop as you want, but if they discover a hodgepodge of merchandise that takes too much to figure out, if they meet with too much frustration trying to find what they were looking for, or if they encounter only flat or uninteresting displays, your merchandise will sit.
 Merchandise that sits for too long is like spoiled milk; it starts to smell and loses all value until it is thrown out.

-Your shoppers shouldn’t notice great merchandising, but it should focus their eyes on a display.
+Your shoppers shouldn't notice great in-store merchandising, but it should focus their eyes on a display.
 The lighting should draw them toward a fixture; the signage should pique their curiosity, and together make them want to buy more.